 Associate Member Programming at the Annual Meeting

 Grant writing is an essential skill for all stages of a scientific career.
-It is especially important that effective grant writing skills be developed early to maximize career development success in both the short- and long-term.
+It is especially important that effective grant writing skills be developed early to maximize career development success in both the short and long term.
 This workshop will help attendees, who have limited or no experience preparing grants, develop a clear understanding of how to compose an effective and compelling grant, obtain letters of support and strengthen their applications overall.
 This intensive half-day workshop features keynote presentations, a mock study section, and ample time for roundtable discussions with senior scientists.
 Lunch will be provided.
-Pre-registration through your AACR Annual Meeting registration is strongly encouraged ($45/AACR member, $95/nonmember).
+This workshop is currently sold out.
+Limited spots may be available onsite on a first-come, first-served basis ($45/AACR member, $95/nonmember).

 How to Make Your Grant Stand Out: Tips on Writing the Research Strategy Section Besides the basic components of putting together a grant application, it is important to be able to formulate a strong scientific argument, devise well thought out aims, significance and innovation sections, use preliminary data effectively, justify research significance, and provide other features such as models and figures to help sell the science.
 Mentored groups will discuss different views on the importance of writing styles from an applicant and reviewer standpoint to determine the best areas on which to focus.